spatie/laravel-event-sourcing/docs/installation-setup.md

     /*
      * Reactors are classes that handle side effects.
 You can create them by performing
      * `php artisan event-projector:create-reactor`.
-When not using autodiscovery
+When not using auto-discovery
      * Reactors can be registered in this array or a service provider.
      */
     'reactors' => [